kaltura/playkit-js-ui-managers/docs/guide.md

 ### Second step: access and use the desired service inside the plugin

-Now You can access and use the desired service by using the player's API inside the loadMedia() hook of your plugin
+Now You can access the desired service by using the player's getService API once the player.ready() promise resolved

 ```js
 export const pluginName = 'somePlugin';